Contracts and IP

 Does one of the HPC4Mtls principal labs need to be involved in every project?

-No, it is required that a DOE national lab be a partner on the project to leverage existing expertise and capabilities, but all national laboratories are eligible to participate in individual projects.
+No, it is required that a DOE national laboratory be a partner on the project to leverage existing expertise and capabilities.
+All national laboratories are eligible to participate in individual projects.

 Can a portion of the funding be used to perform experiments?